 Remote Active Directory

-When the Active Directory is in a remote location, away from the CentreStack server (so it is not in the same Local Area Network), you can install a Server Agent on a domain machine.
+When the Active Directory is in a remote location, away from the CentreStack server (not in the same Local Area Network), you can install a Server Agent on a domain machine.

 Adding Active Directory Users